-If data from more than 12 processes (but maximum 25) exists in the evaluation period, KDCEVAL creates the evaluation lists for 12 processes.
+If data from more than 12 processes exists in the evaluation period, KDCEVAL creates the evaluation lists for 12 processes.
 KDCEVAL does not evaluate any data for the remaining processes, and logs this fact in a UTM message specifying the TSNs.